 Here, you can look at the price chart of fallen angel security.

-As evident from the chart, the prices were on a decline initially and struggling over time.
+As evident from the chart, the prices initially declined and struggled over time.
 After a few months, the prices seem to increase, benefiting the stakeholders.

 Risks of Fallen Angels

-Investment-grade bonds that are reduced to junk bonds due to the inefficiency of the issuer to pay interest dues decrease the price of the company’s bonds which attracts contrarian investors as they believe in the possibility of the company coping with a temporary reversal.
+Investment-grade bonds that reduce to junk bonds due to the inefficiency of the issuer to pay interest dues decrease the price of the company’s bonds, attracting contrarian investors as they believe in the possibility of the company coping with a temporary reversal.

 Recoveries of Fallen Angel

-Following are the instances which can most effectively result in the successful recoveries of a fallen angel
+Following are the instances which can most effectively result in the successful recovery of a fallen angel

 - Change in the division/segment of the business: The reduction in the investment-grade bond might happen due to a part of the business causing loss.
 Such part of the business can be revised to recover the fallen angel.
 Such restructuring of underperforming segments can contribute to effective recovery from financial distress.

-- Trimming in the expenditure: The fallen angels can be recovered if there is an appropriate reduction in the company’s expenses, which includes the employment of fewer workers with comparatively more workload than before.
+- Trimming in the expenditure: The fallen angels can be recovered if there is an appropriate reduction in the company’s expenses, which includes employing fewer workers with comparatively more workload than before.
 A company may also limit its resource expenses by negotiating with the supplier regarding cost.

-- Change in the structure of capital utilization: The fallen angels can be recovered if the capital involved in the company is used correctly.
-Capital can yield more profit only if used properly and at places that can generate profit.
-This involves the effective utilization of the capital by the de-allocation of funds from less profitable areas to a comparatively more profitable segment.
+- Change in the structure of capital utilization: The fallen angels can recover if the capital involved in the company is used correctly.
+Capital can yield more profit only if used properly and at places that generate profit.
+This involves effectively utilizing the money by de-allocating funds from less profitable areas to a comparatively more profitable segment.

 Investing in fallen angles offers the following advantages: